matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 chunk of Quake's client into Python, replacing the rendering portion with code that duplicates the game's state into Blender.
-This took a long time, so perhaps it would have been more efficient to re-use some of Quake's code and introduce my code in at a lower level.
+This took a long time, so perhaps it would have been more efficient to re-use some of Quake's code and introduce my code at a lower level.
 On the other hand, I have built up a library of code for interfacing with several of Quake's file formats, and some supporting code (eg. a simplex solver).
 These might be useful for other projects within the Quake community.